-- Under Article 139b of the Code of Petty Offences, any person who, when acting in connection with their business activity and concluding a contract with a consumer, fails to satisfy information requirements or fails to hand over the document provided for in the Act on Consumer Rights of 30 May 2014, will be subject to a fine.
+Under Article 139b of the Code of Petty Offences, any person who, when acting in connection with their business activity and concluding a contract with a consumer, fails to satisfy information requirements or fails to hand over the document provided for in the Act on Consumer Rights of 30 May 2014, will be subject to a fine.
 (Implementation of Directive 2011/83).
-Such a fine may range from PLN 20 PLN 5000. - Article 139a of the Code of Petty Offences provides for criminal sanctions for the infringement of the Act on Timeshare, i.e. if an entity concludes a timeshare contract without the required conditions and form, demands payment during a withdrawal period, or declares that the subject of the timeshare contract is ownership, it will be subject to a fine (ranging from PLN 20 - PLN 5000) or a penalty of restriction of liberty (1 month).

-- Under Article 15 of the Act on Combating Unfair Commercial Practices, anyone engaging in aggressive market practices may be subject to a fine.
 Such a fine may range from PLN 20 - PLN 5000.

+Article 139a of the Code of Petty Offences provides for criminal sanctions for the infringement of the Act on Timeshare, i.e., if an entity concludes a timeshare contract without the required conditions and form, demands payment during a withdrawal period, or declares that the subject of the timeshare contract is ownership, it will be subject to a fine (ranging from PLN 20 - PLN 5000) or a penalty of restriction of liberty (1 month).

+Under Article 15 of the Act on Combating Unfair Commercial Practices, anyone engaging in aggressive market practices may be subject to a fine.
+Such a fine may range from PLN 20 - PLN 5000.
 Decisions on the cases referred to in Article 15(1) are taken in accordance with the procedure laid down in the Code of Procedure for Offences of 24 August 2001.
 Pursuant to Article 16 of this Act, anyone engaging in unfair commercial practices involving the management of assets accumulated within a syndicated framework for the purpose of financing purchases with consumer participation may be liable to imprisonment ranging from three months to five years.
-Moreover, anyone engaging in unfair commercial practices involving the organization of a consumer syndicate as referred to in Article 16(1) may be liable to the same penalty.
+Moreover, anyone engaging in unfair commercial practices involving the organszation of a consumer syndicate as referred to in Article 16(1) may be liable to the same penalty.
 If the value of the assets accumulated within a syndicated framework for the purpose of financing purchases is large, the party that commits the offence referred to in Article 16(1) or (2) may be subject to imprisonment ranging from six months to eight years.
-Pursuant to Article 17, prosecution for the crimes and offences referred to in the Act on Combating Unfair Commercial Practices will take place at the request of the victim. - Profits from fines are allocated to the national budget. - The Act on Combating Unfair Competition (which implements Directive 2006/114) includes some provisions on criminal sanctions, but none of them refer to misleading or comparative advertising. - The Act on Tourism Services (which implements Directive 90/314) states that anyone who underestimates the amount of the contribution to the Insurance Guarantee Fund may be a subject to imprisonment from three months to five years. - The provisions that implement Directives 1999/44, 93/13 and 98/6 do not contain criminal sanctions.
+Pursuant to Article 17, prosecution for the crimes and offences referred to in the Act on Combating Unfair Commercial Practices will take place at the request of the victim.

+Profits from fines are allocated to the national budget.

+The Act on Combating Unfair Competition (which implements Directive 2006/114) includes some provisions on criminal sanctions, but none of them refer to misleading or comparative advertising.